flutter/website/src/docs/release/breaking-changes/add-currentAutofillScope-to-TextInputClient.md

 ## Summary

-A new getter `TextInputClient.currentAutofillScope` was added to the `TextInputClient` interface; all `TextInputClient` subclasses must provide a concrete implementation of `currentAutofillScope`.
+A new getter, `TextInputClient.currentAutofillScope`, was added to the `TextInputClient` interface; all `TextInputClient` subclasses must provide a concrete implementation of `currentAutofillScope`.